UC-IoT/E-Nose/Board2/README.md

 #  Board 2 - Seeed Crypto (ATmega4809 ECC608)
 This module consists of various of sensors for detecting gases.

-The board that read the sensors is [Seeed Cortex M0+](https://wiki.seeedstudio.com/Seeeduino-Cortex-M0/) with [Base Shield V2](https://wiki.seeedstudio.com/Base_Shield_V2/) to connect more sensors.
+The board that read the sensors is [Seeed Crypto (ATmega4809 ECC608)](https://wiki.seeedstudio.com/Seeeduino-Crypto-ATmega4809-ECC608/) with [Base Shield V2](https://wiki.seeedstudio.com/Base_Shield_V2/) to connect more sensors.

 In this board it consists of 8 sensors:
 - [Grove VOC and eCO2 Gas Sensor (SGP41)](https://wiki.seeedstudio.com/grove-smart-air-quality-sensor-sgp41/)